durandaltheta/sthread/README.md

 ```

 ### Scheduling Functions on Threads
-`st::thread`s provide the ability to enqueue arbitrary code for asynchronous execution with `st::thread::schedule(...)` API.
+`st::thread`s provide the ability to enqueue arbitrary code for asynchronous execution with `st::channel::schedule(...)` API.
 Any `st::thread` can be used for this purpose, though the default `st::thread::make<>()` `OBJECT` template type `st::thread::callable` is useful for generating worker `st::thread`s dedicated to scheduling other code.

-`st::thread::schedule()` can accept any Callable function, functor, or lambda function, alongside optional arguments, in a similar fashion to standard library features `std::async()` and `std::thread()`.
+`st::channel::schedule()` can accept any Callable function, functor, or lambda function, alongside optional arguments, in a similar fashion to standard library features `std::async()` and `std::thread()`.

 #### Example 9
 ```